 This recipe is in partnership with Chebe Gluten Free Bread.
-I received a few of their products to try for free, including the one used in this recipe, but I only use and showcase products on the blog that I love and recommend.
+I only use and showcase products on the blog that I love and recommend.
+Thank you for supporting Zest and Lemons!

 Who else loves pizza for breakfast?!
 I’m not talking about the kind you have leftover in your dorm room fridge that you eat cold the next morning.
 I’m talking about fresh, hearty, real breakfast pizza.
 With fresh eggs on top.
 That’s the type of breakfast pizza I love.